publiccodenet/about/activities/value-and-impact/pain-points/public-organizations.md

 ## Technical debt

-Working around an ever increasing set of aging digital systems that create dependies and a potential drag on service delivery.
+Working around an ever increasing set of aging digital systems that create dependencies and a potential drag on service delivery.

 ## Balancing local and global